BrawnyVolt/Clever-Encounter-Builder/README.md

 There's a bunch of vanilla html, css and JavaScript.
 My goal was always to make the most self contained end product as possible, so of course I started with React and Rails and Ruby, but cut them because it just put more maintenance into the mix.
 I figured JS and HTML probably aren't going to fundamentally change anytime soon, so this should be fairly future proof.

-I do want to give credit to the tutorial where I learned the saveing files approach, but I've lost the link to the sands of time and power outages.
+I do want to give credit to the tutorial where I learned the saving files approach, but I've lost the link to the sands of time and power outages.
 If you happen to know where it came from, let me know!